natalyalangford/COVID19_plots/README.md

-  --state STATE         name of state for county reports --region REGION       scope of report: country, state, province, county, county-state --type TYPE           type of report: confirmed, deaths --response RESPONSE   response: log, linear, new-total, trajectory, rdtd --sources             list sources used by this utility --download            download data from sources and save to local pickle
+  --state STATE         name of state for county reports --region REGION       scope of report: country, state, province, county, county-state --type TYPE           type of report: confirmed, deaths --exclude EXCLUDE     comma separated list of regions to exclude --response RESPONSE   response: log, linear, new-total, trajectory, rdtd --sources             list sources used by this utility --download            download data from sources and save to local pickle